 One of the challenges for the above work is to integrate the emerging emphasis on the UN Sustainable Development Goals.
 As yet there does not appear to be a common platform for sharing and comparing metrics for the goals.

 There is an ever-growing sense of depth and complexity, but also of widespread interest both at national and local levels.
 Our progress has been consistent but slow for a variety of reasons, the main one being that it is a totally voluntary activity.
 If you are interested in finding out more about the project, please contact Seán Ó Conláin at planxty [AT] protonmail.com.

 A summary of FEST’s latest findings in English (from April 2016) is online here.

-October 2017 update: you can now download our preliminary report here.
+In October 2017 we published a preliminary report here.

 June 2020 update: In collaboration with the Cork Environmental Forum we organised a webinar on June 5 called “Beyond GDP: Governance and Budgeting for Well-being” (video below).
 There were approximately 125 attendees from Ireland and several other countries.